Robert Kennedy Assassination – KFWB/Group W – Los Angeles 7:45-8:45 am – June 5, 1968 – Gordon Skene Sound Collection –

 It was all reduced to confusion as reporters crammed the hallway searching for answers.
 Bulletins shot across wires and broke into programs – but most of the country was asleep, and didn’t know.
 Wouldn’t know until morning – and by then it was still unclear, still not out of the woods – Kennedy was still in critical condition, but still alive.
 Confusion and horror had turned to hope that it would all be okay – that Bobby would make it.
 We heard a bullet went into his brain – we heard it – but we didn’t want to believe it.
 We held on and listened and watched and waited for the day to unfold.

-Here is a one-hour excerpt of continuous coverage from June 5, 1968 as presented by KFWB-AM in Los Angeles.
+Here is a one-hour excerpt of the Robert Kennedy Assassination coverage from June 5, 1968 as presented by KFWB-AM in Los Angeles.